CaleyD/FrontEndGuidelines/README.md

 ## Markup

-The first component of any web page is the tag-based markup language of HTML.
-The Hyper Text Markup Language (HTML) has a sordid history but has come into its own in the last few years.
-After a lengthy experimentation with the XML-based XHTML variant the industry has accepted that HTML is the future of the web.

 Markup defines the structure and outline of a document and offers a structured content.
 Markup is not intended to define the look and feel of the content on the page beyond rudimentary concepts such as headers, paragraphs, and lists.
-The presentation attributes of HTML have all been deprecated and style should be contained in style
+The presentation attributes of HTML have all been deprecated and style should be contained in style sheets.

-sheets.

 * Defines content
 * Establishes Information Heirarchy